lavishay-technion/ansible_shallow/02_fundamentals/README.md

 # Practice

-- Run ansible command to with needed module to:
+- Run Ansible command to with needed module to:
   - List all hosts in inventory file.
   - Ping web group in hosts list.
   - Get environment variables of all remote hosts.